In This Article

 Solutions: Hooks, racks or magnetic strips

 There are three kitchen storage ideas that can help you solve this problem.
 Firstly, you can add hooks to hang your pots and pans.
-Secondly, you can add a rack where you can keep your regular use pots and pans handy.
+Secondly, you can add a rack to keep the pots and pans that you use frequently handy.
 Thirdly, magnetic strips provide a one-touch solution to wall-mount these vessels.

 Solution: You need a tall unit with a pantry pull-out

 You do not need to explore a number of kitchen storage ideas for this problem because all you need is a tall cabinet.
-This cabinet, with its size, will fit in all the groceries in your kitchen so you cannot lose them anymore.
+This cabinet, with its size, will fit in all the groceries in your kitchen, so you cannot lose them anymore.
+A pantry pull-out is a brilliant kitchen storage cabinet idea that can house all your condiments.

 The countertop is usually crowded because you have too many appliances or essentials there.